 What ultimately counts, however, is the consumer's opinion.
 They are paying more and more attention to sustainability and making their purchasing decisions accordingly.
 Then factors such as regionality and fair trade play a central role, as does the ecological footprint.
-Climate neutrality is a good argument, because when consumers buy climate neutral products, they make a very simple decision for climate protection.
+Carbon neutrality is a good argument, because when consumers buy carbon neutral products, they make a very simple decision for climate protection.

-For climate neutral foods, we calculate the total carbon emissions throughout the life cycle of your product.
+For carbon neutral foods, we calculate the total carbon emissions throughout the life cycle of your product.
 This includes, for example, emissions caused by raw materials, distribution, processing and packaging of your product.
-In order to make the product climate neutral, these emissions are offset by the support of a recognised carbon offset project.
+In order to make the product carbon neutral, these emissions are offset by the support of a recognised carbon offset project.

 A long-term strategy to reduce carbon emissions and meaningful product labelling with a clear label is also important.
 The ClimatePartner label with Climate-ID is TÜV Austria certified and already widespread in many industries.
 Via the tracking URL associated with the ID, customers can track each individual carbon offset and find out about the supported carbon offset project.
 The tracking URL can also be integrated directly into the label as a QR code.

 How can this also be implemented in your products?
 Give us a call and we will be happy to show you.

 fiid, the Irish plant-based food company, has taken their sustainability journey up a notch, by making its entire range of products carbon neutral.
 A carbon neutral product can be achieved when the

 Naturally Fast Food brand LEON has become the first to serve a carbon-neutral burger and fries range in its more than 60 locations across the UK.
 For this, LEON is measuring, reducing, and offsetting

 Plenaire is from the French expression for “in the open air”, having the qualities of natural air and light.
 Holistically it is derived from the 1840 painting technique “en plein air”; emphasizing